henryh28/holbertonschool-low_level_programming/0x06-pointers_arrays_strings/README.md

 7-print_chessboard.c - Print a chessboard

-8-print_diagsums     - Print the sums of 2 diagonals of a square matrix of int
+8-print_diagsums.c   - Print the sums of 2 diagonals of a square matrix of int

+9-set_string.c       - Set the value of a pointer to a char